bluzelle/blzphp/examples/README.md

 $gasInfo = ['max_fee' => 4000000];

 echo $client->version();

+?>
 ```

-- Add the script above in a `index.php` file
-- Run `php index.php`
+5. Run the file `php index.php`

-To run more tests copy the script in `examples/index.php` and run `php index.php`
+To run more tests copy the script in `examples/index.php` to your file and run `php index.php`